7RU7H/Archive/Foothold/Shells.md

 [Common One Liners by Frizb](https://github.com/frizb/MSF-Venom-Cheatsheet) [six2dex's pentestbook](https://pentestbook.six2dez.com/exploitation/payloads)

-Staged | Stager
+Non-Staged | Staged
 --- | ---
 shell_reverse_tcp | shell/reverse_tcp

-Staged payloads are compatible with nc because they do not require the payload from msfconsole after the stager payload is executed on victim host.
+Non-staged(Non-meterpreter) payloads are sent with the exploit and compatible with nc because they do not require the payload from msfconsole after the stager payload is executed on victim host.
+Staged are sent two or more parts, the first staging and connecting back to Attacker then subsequently transfering larger payload containing the remainder of the shellcode.
+Staged payload are more likely to evade AV due to size.

 MSFvemon 101
 ```bash